 Agastache ‘Sweet Lili’ has fragrant leaves that smell like a blend of aniseed and lemon - they are even edible and can be used in salads or teas.
-The foliage is wonderful planted along paths where you can brush up against it, or you could pick a sprig or two and bring indoors to enjoy in a vase.
+This fragrant attribute makes them a wonderful choice for using paths where you can brush up against it, or you could pick a sprig or two and bring indoors to enjoy in a vase.

-Standing up to heat and tolerant of poor soils, so long as they are well drained, Agastache are ideal for providing long lasting colour as a dry garden plant.
+Standing up to the heat and tolerant of poor soils, so long as they are well drained, Agastache are ideal for providing long lasting colour as a dry garden plant.
 Agastache plants prefer a full sun to light shade position, they need water to establish, then only if rainfall is low, however the flowering will last longer if the plants are kept moist.

 We recommend dead heading your Agastache flowers regularly during the season to encourage more blooms.
 It is a good idea to cut your plants back to the ground in winter or early spring to maintain a healthy bush and allow the new growth to shine.

 Agastache is also known as 'Hummingbird Mint', and is a native to the south western U.S.A.